-Closet Case is one of my very favourite pattern companies- the combination of style and fabulous pattern drafting is a winner for me… see my embroidered Kalle dress, Ebony tee and dress, houndstooth Clare Coat, Carolyn pj bottoms in a knit and a pair in flamingo cotton.
+Closet Case is one of my very favourite pattern companies- the combination of style and fabulous pattern drafting is a winner for me… see my embroidered Kalle dress, navy pinstripe Kalle, silk Kalle one and two, a long-sleeved and embroidered Kalle, Ebony tee and dress, houndstooth Clare Coat, Carolyn pj bottoms in a knit and a pair in flamingo cotton.
 I also have 2 pairs of Ginger jeans which I’ve never got round to blogging because so many others have done it so well but I’m wearing one of them in the pictures here.

 Here’s the how:

 - After some experimentation I traced off a full set of size 8 pieces which is in line with my measurements (35″ bust).
 There’s a lot of ease in this pattern and I really like the boxy shape for a shirt.

 - I used the popover placket (personal preference) instead of full length one.

 - 3″ added to front length – the lazy way, didn’t use a full width piece of paper

 - 1″ added to back length – also the lazy way

 - Reduced the width of the side split